MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/UnitedStates/how-to-set-up-use-tax-and-purchase-tax.md

     ms.author: edupont

 ---
-# How to: Set Up Use Tax and Purchase Tax
+# Dynamics Nav - How to Set Up Use Tax and Purchase Tax
 Sales tax includes taxes that companies pay for using items:

 - Use tax (United States) – Use tax is a United States sales tax that is paid on items that are purchased by a company and are used by that company instead of being sold to a customer.
 The company must pay sales tax for those items to the government, in the form of use tax.